ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 event log that identifies which software modules contributed which values to the quote during startup MUST also be provided.
-The log MUST contain enough information to demonstrate its integrity by allowing exact reconstruction of the digest conveyed in the signed quote (i.e., PCR values).
+The log MUST contain enough information to demonstrate its integrity by allowing exact reconstruction of the digest conveyed in the signed quote (that is, calculating the hash of all the hashes in the log should produce the same values as contained in the PCRs; if they don't match, the log may have been tampered with.
+See {{using-tpm}}).

 There are multiple event log formats which may be supported as viable formats of Evidence between the Attester and Verifier:

-* Event log exports from {{I-D.ietf-rats-yang-tpm-charra}}

 * IMA Event log file exports {{IMA}}

-* TCG UEFI BIOS event log (TCG EFI Platform Specification for TPM Family 1.1 or 1.2, Section 7) {{EFI-TPM}})
+* TCG UEFI BIOS event log (TCG EFI Platform Specification for TPM Family 1.1 or 1.2, Section 7) {{EFI-TPM}}

 * TCG Canonical Event Log {{Canonical-Event-Log}}

-Devices which use UEFI BIOS and Linux SHOULD use TCG Canonical Event Log {{Canonical-Event-Log}} and TCG UEFI BIOS event log {{EFI-TPM}})
+Attesters which use UEFI BIOS and Linux SHOULD use TCG Canonical Event Log {{Canonical-Event-Log}} and TCG UEFI BIOS event log {{EFI-TPM}}, although the CHARRA YANG model {{I-D.ietf-rats-yang-tpm-charra}} has no dependence on the format of the log.

 # Standards Components

 ## Prerequisites for RIV

-The Reference Interaction Model for Challenge-Response-based Remote Attestation is based on the standard roles defined in {{I-D.ietf-rats-architecture}}.
+The Reference Interaction Model for Challenge-Response-based Remote Attestation ({{I-D.birkholz-rats-reference-interaction-model}}) is based on the standard roles defined in {{I-D.ietf-rats-architecture}}.
 However additional prerequisites have been established to allow for interoperable RIV use case implementations.
-These prerequisites are intended to provide sufficient context information so that the Verifier can acquire and evaluate Attester measurements.
+These prerequisites are intended to provide sufficient context information so that the Verifier can acquire and evaluate measurements collected by the Attester.

 ### Unique Device Identity